carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 ![CloudTrail](https://d1.awsstatic.com/product-marketing/CloudTrail/product-page-diagram_AWS-CloudTrail_HIW.feb63815c1869399371b4b9cc1ae00e78ed9e67f.png)

-- CloudTrail is used for governance, compliance & operational **auditing**, security analysis
+- It is Saas for governance, compliance & operational **auditing**, security analysis.
-  - It collect as Inputs: of all the actions taken on any user on Management Console, AWS service, CLI, or SDK across AWS infrastructure.
+  - It collect as Inputs: of all the **actions taken on any user on Management Console, AWS service, CLI, or SDK across AWS infrastructure**.
   - Can detect user behaviour patterns and also unusual activity.
-Use case: check in the CloudTrail if any resource is deleted from AWS without anyone’s knowledge.
 - CloudTrail works per AWS account and is enabled per region.
   - It is enabled by default for all regions
   - It can consolidate logs using S3 bucket:
     - Turn on CloudTrail in paying account.
     - Create a bucket policy that allows cross-account access.
     - Turn on CloudTrail in the other accounts and use the bucket in the paying account.
+- Use case: check in the CloudTrail if any resource is deleted from AWS without anyone’s knowledge.

 ### AWS CloudFormation